-Edibles are an awesome way to consume cannabis, whether for recreation or medical purposes.
+Edibles are a fun, convenient and covert way to consume cannabis, whether for recreation or medical purposes.
 Edibles are yummy treats infused with marijuana, that deliver the medicinal and psychoactive ingredients to your system without having to smoke anything.
 They can take the form of anything from brownies to borscht, with the help of infused oils like cannabutter.
 You can make savory cannabis foods like spaghetti, sweet treats like cookies and candies, or even drinks like cocktails and marijuana tea.
 If you want to get started making your own edibles at home but do not know how, don’t worry – there is a cannabis cookbook out there for you!
 In this list we will go over our top 10 favorite edibles cookbooks, featuring recipes for all tastes, budgets, and skill levels.
-You will find omnivorous and vegan treats, sweet and savory, more involved recipes and some that take as little as five minutes to prepare.
+You will find omnivorous and vegan treats, sweet and savory, complex recipes and some that take as little as five minutes to prepare.

 1. ‘Cannabis Cocktails, Mocktails and Tonics: The Art of Spirited Drinks and Buzz-Worthy Libations’ by Warren Bobrow